andrewringler/git-annex-turtle/developer-notes.md

  * we are sharing a single sqlite instance among many processes, I imagine there must be some contention here, I think it would be simpler and faster to just have main turtle app deal with the database and have all Finder Sync extensions communicate with it via IPC, see http://nshipster.com/inter-process-communication/, https://github.com/itssofluffy/NanoMessage, https://stackoverflow.com/questions/41016558/how-should-finder-sync-extension-and-main-app-communicate?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa.
 We probably need to have FinderSync processes directly communicate with the App if we want to implement progress bars.
  * requestBadgeIdentifier already has information on whether a path is a file vs directory, I believe the call url.hasDirectoryPath is cached, might as well hold onto this during Finder Sync requests so we don't have to re-calculate
  * Delete old entries in database. unused repos are never deleted, deleted, renamed files still have database entries. (deleted files are now deleted if their parent folder is scanned)
+ * re-use Process and Shells for the same repo?
+ * during incremental updates combine multiple queries for the same repo into a single request, saves the overhead of spinning up a Process and Shell for each request and git-annex is probably faster at serving a single request for multiple files, than multiple requests

 ## New Users (Thoughts) UX
 Should git-annex-turtle be usable by people who have never used git-annex?